 How do you ensure infection control in dentistry?

 While the first step to ensuring a safe and clean dental office is by following the protocols listed above, we also strive to follow a maintenance policy.
-This is set out by the ADA and guides us in our processes to ensure steps towards infection control is preserved.
+This is set out by the ADA and guides us in our processes to ensure steps towards infection control are preserved.

 Our specific maintenance procedures are as follows: